Russia's Sberbank in Europe faces closure after savers demand money | Business

 The European arm of Sberbank, Russia's biggest lender, faces failure, the European Central Bank (ECB) warned on Monday, after a run on its deposits sparked by the backlash from Russia's invasion of Ukraine.
 Western allies have taken unprecedented steps to isolate Russia's economy and financial system, including sanctioning its central bank and excluding some of its lenders from the SWIFT messaging system, used for trillions' of dollars of transactions.

 Sberbank Europe and two other subsidiaries were set to fail, after "significant deposit outflows" linked to "geopolitical tensions", according to the ECB.
 Austria's Financial Market Authority imposed a moratorium on Sberbank Europe, which is based in the country.
 Separately, Deutsche Boerse, the German stock exchange operator, said that it was suspending from trading a number of securities from Russian issuers with immediate effect.
-The list includes Sberbank and VTB Bank.
+The list includes Sberbank.

-British bank HSBC is beginning to wind down relations with a host of Russian banks including the second-largest, VTB, according to a memo seen by Reuters, as financial institutions start to implement restrictions on Russia.
-Shares of leading banks sank with the European banking sector down 5.9%, steeper than a 2.4% fall for the Euro Stoxx index.
+Russia's central bank stands ready to support the nation's banking sector following the high demand for cash, its governor Elvira Nabiullina said.
+Shares of leading European banks sank with the European banking sector down 5.4%, steeper than a 1.9% fall for the Euro Stoxx index.

-The market turmoil came as Russian invasion forces seized two small cities in southeastern Ukraine and the area around a nuclear power plant, as Moscow's diplomatic and economic isolation deepened.
+The market turmoil came as ceasefire talks between Russian and Ukrainian officials began on the Belarusian border on Monday and as Russia faced deepening economic isolation four days after invading Ukraine.
 Russia calls its actions in Ukraine a "special operation".
-The banks with significant operations in Russia were hit the hardest.
+European banks with significant operations in Russia were hit the hardest on Monday.
 Austria's Raiffeisen Bank International fell 13.8% as it said it was working through the impact of sanctions.

-Investors fear that European banks with heavy exposure to Russia and Ukraine will need to make hefty provisions for the drop of the valuation of their assets in the region.
-Germany's Deutsche Bank, which opened a new Moscow headquarters in December, was down 8.7%.
-It said it would implement sanctions.

-The ECB's warning extended to Sberbank subsidiaries in Croatia and Slovenia.
-Sberbank is majority owned by Russia.
-The lender said in a statement that several of its subsidiaries saw "significant outflow of client deposits within a very short time" and that it was in close contact with regulators.

-Sberbank's branches in Slovenia were closed until Wednesday and services temporarily limited to card transactions with a withdrawal limit of 400 euros a day, the Slovenian central bank said on Monday.
+The issue has disrupted government benefit payouts through Sberbank.
+Some 1,000 child welfare payments have been rejected, according to the nation's labour ministry.
 The Croatian central bank said depositors at Sberbank, which has about a 2% share of the country's banking market, would be allowed to withdraw just under 1000 euros a day.

-Sberbank Europe said in November it had reached a deal to sell its subsidiaries in Croatia, Slovenia, Hungary, Serbia and Bosnia and Herzegovina to a group including Serbia's AIK bank.
+Sberbank Europe said in November it had reached a deal to sell its subsidiaries in Croatia, Slovenia, Hungary, Serbia and Bosnia and Herzegovina to a group including Serbia's AIK bank and Slovenia's Gorenjska bank.
 Serbian regulators gave their consent on Monday, the only ones yet to do so.
-Meanwhile, the Russian securities dropped by Deutsche Boerse also include Lukoil and Aeroflot.

-Euroclear said is has closed its link to rival settlement house Clearstream Banking for settling trades in Russian securities in response to European Union financial sanctions.
-Depository receipts of Russian companies and banks, other than VTB, were still trading on the London Stock Exchange, with Sberbank down 70%.
-The LSE declined to comment.
+Gorenjska said it was no longer viable to proceed with the acquisition of Sberbank's Slovenian subsidiary in the current situation.

+Depository receipts of Sberbank on the London Stock Exchange were down 70%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)